 (University of Manchester, 2011-14)

-Two years as a school counsellor in Derby.
+I spent two years as a school counsellor in Derby.

-One year as a psychotherapist at a mental health charity in Buxton.
+I spent one year as a psychotherapist at a mental health charity in Buxton.

 Areas of counselling I deal with